Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: The main theorems

+\begin{rem} We note that the dimensionless constants $C, C_0, \decayrate$ can be quantified from the proof.
+Importantly, we note here that these constants are a function of the (dimensionless) ratio $\frac{q}{m} < 1$ and \emph{degenerate} as $\frac{q}{m} \rightarrow 1$, so that the corresponding estimates do not generalise to the extremal case. \end{rem}

 Next we turn to the extremal Reissner--Nordstr\"om spacetime.
 We provide a precise version of Theorem~\ref{maintheoremERN} in the form of Theorems~\ref{maintheoremERNprecise} and~\ref{ERN_slowdecayprop}.
-The following Theorem~\ref{maintheoremERNprecise} shows that moments of solutions to the massless Vlasov equation decay at least at a polynomial rate, while Theorem~\ref{ERN_slowdecayprop} shows the sharpness of the rate of decay.
+The following Theorem~\ref{maintheoremERNprecise} shows that moments of solutions to the massless Vlasov equation decay at least at a polynomial rate, while Theorem~\ref{ERN_slowdecayprop} shows that this decay rate is sharp along the extremal event horizon.